Altinn/altinn-studio-docs/content/community/presentations/_index.nb.md

 ---
-title: Presentasjoner fra Altinn kaffe
+title: Presentasjoner og Altinn kaffe
-linktitle: Altinn kaffe
+linktitle: Presentasjoner
 description: The Altinn-kaffe meeting series is a low threshold meeting series, where app owners (and potential app owners) can learn more about what we're doing in Altinn 3.
              It's also designed to gather information on how Altinn can help app owners realise their Altinn 3 potential.
 Slides mainly in Norwegian.
 toc: true